Weak units, universal cells, and coherence via universality for bicategories: Semi-strictification

 \section{Semi-strictification}

 The definitions and constructions of Section \ref{sec:probicat} were all given with an eye towards higher dimensions.
-In particular, Proposition \ref{def:representable} and Proposition \ref{def:representablestrong} are meant as a blueprint for a definition of \emph{representable regular polygraphs} and their strong morphisms, stated in terms of the existence and preservation of divisible cells, of which representable merge-bicategories are a truncated version.
-We essentially defined the lax Gray product of merge-bicategories as the truncation of a tensor product of regular polygraphs, and our characterisation of ``fairness'' of transformations, as explained in Remark \ref{remark:fairness}, can also scale up to higher morphisms.
+In particular, Proposition \ref{def:representable} and Proposition \ref{def:representablestrong} generalise to the definition of \emph{representable constructible polygraphs} and strong morphisms, stated in terms of the existence and preservation of universal cells \cite[Appendix B]{hadzihasanovic2018combinatorial}, of which representable merge-bicategories are a truncated version.

+We essentially defined the lax Gray product of merge-bicategories as the truncation of the lax Gray product of constructible polygraphs, and our characterisation of ``fairness'' of transformations, as explained in Remark \ref{remark:fairness}, can also scale up to higher morphisms.

-Our aim, in this section, is to develop a strictification argument, based on this theory, that also has the potential to scale up.
-This means that, at the 2-dimensional level, we need to do a little worse than the strongest strictification result for bicategories, which says that they are equivalent to strict ones, as this is known not to hold for tricategories.
+Our aim, in this section, is to develop a strictification strategy, based on this theory, that also has the potential to scale up.
+This means that, at the 2-dimensional level, we need to do a little worse than the strongest strictification result for bicategories, which says that they are equivalent to strict ones, as this is known to be false for tricategories.

-Although we will hint at prospective generalisations of our constructions, for example, by stating the latter in the form of ``truncated inductions'', we warn that a general theory in higher dimensions has not yet been fully developed, and that, in any case, it remains to be shown that ``representable regular polygraphs'' will capture the desired properties of weak higher categories (for example, that the groupoidal ones satisfy a form of the homotopy hypothesis).
+We warn that a general theory in higher dimensions has not yet been fully developed, and that, in any case, it remains to be shown that representable constructible polygraphs will capture the desired properties of weak higher categories (for example, that the groupoidal ones satisfy a form of the homotopy hypothesis).

-In the context of merge-bicategories, strictness is the property of a choise of representing cells, and related witnesses: it does not make sense to speak of ``strict representable merge-bicategories'' \emph{tout court}.
+In the context of merge-bicategories, strictness is the property of a choice of representing cells, and related witnesses: it does not make sense to speak of ``strict representable merge-bicategories'' \emph{tout court}.
 In \cite{hermida2000representable}, Hermida encoded such a choice for a representable multicategory into the structure of a pseudoalgebra for a 2-monad; following a general scheme for coherence theorems \cite{power1989general, lack2002codescent}, he then formulated strictification as an equivalence between pseudoalgebras and strict algebras.